eventflow/EventFlow/README.md

  * **MSSQL:** Microsoft SQL Server is required to be running
  * **RabbitMQ:** Set an environment variable named `RABBITMQ_URL` with the URL for the [RabbitMQ](https://www.rabbitmq.com/) instance you would like to use.
+ * **EntityFramework:** Microsoft SQL Server and PostgreSQL is required to be running

 There's a Vagrant box with both Elasticsearch and RabbitMQ you can use [here](https://github.com/rasmus/Vagrant.Boxes).